cure-lab/DeciWatch/README.md

 ### Training

+Note that the training and testing datasets should be downloaded and prepared before training.

+You may refer to [doc/training.md](./doc/training.md) for more training details.

 Run the commands below to start training:

 ```shell script
 python train.py --cfg [config file] --dataset_name [dataset name] --estimator [backbone estimator you use] --body_representation [smpl/3D/2D] --sample_interval [sample interval N]
 ```

-For example, you can train on 3D representation of 3DPW using backbone estimator SPIN with sample interval 10 by:
+For example, you can train on **3D position representation** of the **3DPW dataset** using the **backbone estimator SPIN** with a sample interval **N=10** (sampling ratio=10%) by:

 ```shell script
 python train.py --cfg configs/config_pw3d_spin.yaml --dataset_name pw3d --estimator spin --body_representation 3D --sample_interval 10
 ```

-Note that the training and testing datasets should be downloaded and prepared before training.
+### Evaluation (Take a 10% sampling ratio as an example)

+Noted that although our main contribution is the high efficiency improvement, using DeciWatch as post processing is also helpful for accuracy and smoothness improvement.

-You may refer to [doc/training.md](./doc/training.md) for more training details.
+You may refer to [doc/evaluate.md](./doc/evaluate.md) for evaluate details on all sampling ratios.

-### Evaluation

 **Results on 2D Pose:**